Kdoggett887/cisc374-blue-penguin/README.md

   *Additional levels
   *More in-depth story
-  *Clear all filters button (might not be needed if sliders are implemented)
+  *Clear all filters button (might not be needed if sliders are implemented) *On level 3, make it so Professor Pixel will not appear until turtles are completed

 ## Project Sources
   Kiwi base for detective_intro.png - https://commons.wikimedia.org/wiki/File:TeTuatahianui.jpg